18 of the best things to do in Cobh Ireland

 Cobh Road Train

 This cute little train is similar to the one in Kilkenny.
 It is brilliant for both youngsters and those with mobility issues who may struggle with the hills.
 The trip lasts around an hour and includes a great local commentary from the driver and two photo stops.
-There are 8 trips per day that leave from the Titanic building.
-Cost of the train is Adult – €8.00 Child – €5.00 Family – €20.00 (2+2).
+There are 8 trips per day that leave from the Titanic building and the route covers all the things to see in Cobh.
+The cost of the train is Adult – €8.00 Child – €5.00 Family – €20.00 (2+2).

 What is Cobh famous for?

-Cobh harbor also contains Ireland’s only cruise terminal and as a result has seen many tourists pass through the Village when visiting Ireland.
+Cobh harbour also contains Ireland’s only cruise terminal and as a result, has seen many tourists pass through the Village when visiting Ireland.

-If you are of Irish descent there is a good chance that your families ancestors left from Cobh as it was the departure point for 2.5 million Irish who emigrated to North America between 1848 and 1970.
+If you are of Irish descent there is a good chance that your family’s ancestors left from Cobh as it was the departure point for 2.5 million Irish people who emigrated to North America between 1848 and 1970.

 Given its history of emigration and being a port Cobh has a lengthy and interesting history you can explore when visiting.
 Here is a list of things you might want to visit when in Cobh.